-- GASB Statement No. 93, Replacement of Interbank Offered Rates - GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements - GASB Statement No. 96, Subscription-Based Information Technology Arrangements - GASB Statement No. 99, Omnibus 2022 - GASB Statement No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62 - GASB Statement No. 101, Compensated Absences
+- GASB Statement No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62 - GASB Statement No. 101, Compensated Absences

 Management is evaluating these pending GASB statements to determine what, if any, impact will be to the Authority.